imagepix/client-js/README.md

 #### Resize to fill

-Get imagepix url to resize and crop image.
+Get an imagepix url to resize and crop image.

 ```js
 import { getResizeToFillUrl } from '@imagepix/client'